 Students who withdraw from a course or from the College entirely will receive a grade of "W".
 Final grades are determined according to the date the student withdraws from the course or the College as denoted in the College calendar.
-To receive a nonpunitive grade of "W," the student must withdraw as follows:
+To receive a grade of "W," the student must withdraw 2 days before the last day of class and prior to first exam.